How to Install phpMyAdmin on Debian 12

 sudo nano /var/www/html/phpMyAdmin/config.inc.php

-Locate the following line and add a secret passphrase between the single quotes:
+Locate the following line and add a complex passphrase between the single quotes:

 $cfg['blowfish_secret'] = '';